 Ever driven down the road in a car that was out of alignment?
-Every time you let go of the wheel the car starts going in the wrong direction.
-Until you get the alignment fixed there will be a lot of WASTED EFFORT just to keep the car going in the direction you want it to.
+When you let go of the wheel, the car starts going in the wrong direction.
+Until you get the alignment fixed, there will be a lot of WASTED EFFORT to keep the car going in the direction you want.
 Not to mention, the tires are also being worn at a much faster rate than they normally would!

 Alignment makes sure that your BUSINESS STRATEGY is properly supported by the technology you have.